German invasion of Belgium (1940): British forces

-The British contributed the weakest force to Belgium.
-The BEF, under the command of General Lord Gort VC, consisted of just 152,000 men in two corps of two divisions each.
-The British had hoped to field two armies of two Corps each, but this scale of mobilisation never took place.
+The British contributed the numerically weakest force to Belgium.
+The BEF, under the command of Gort, initially consisted of just 152,000 men in two corps of two divisions each.
+The British planned to field two armies of two corps each by the summer of 1940, but this had not yet materialised in May 1940.
 The I Corps was commanded by Lt-Gen. John Dill, later Lt-Gen. Michael Barker, who was in turn replaced by Major-General Harold Alexander.
 Lt-Gen. Alan Brooke commanded II Corps.
+Both corps were subsequently reinforced by a third division.
 Later the III Corps under Lt-Gen. Ronald Adam was added to the British order of battle.
 A further 9,392 Royal Air Force (RAF) personnel of the RAF Advanced Air Striking Force under the command of Air Vice-Marshal Patrick Playfair was to support operations in Belgium.
-By May 1940 the BEF had grown to 394,165 men, of whom more than 150,000 were part of the logistical rear area organisations and had little military training.
-On 10 May 1940, the BEF comprised just 10 divisions (not all at full strength), 1,280 artillery pieces and 310 tanks.
+By May 1940, the BEF had grown to 394,165 men.
+Although it was more fully motorised than any other army, allied or German, that would participate in the coming battle, providing it a superior tactical mobility, this also implied that more than 150,000 men were part of the logistical rear area organisations and had little military training.
+This was partly offset by a large proportion of professionals in the combat troops, which were well-equipped with Ordnance QF 2-pounder anti-tank guns and two-inch mortars.
+On 10 May 1940, the BEF sent to Belgium comprised just 10 divisions (not all at full strength), 1,280 artillery pieces and 310 tanks.
+Contrary to the other armies, all of its divisions had an organic tank unit.
+These were, however, largely equipped with light Vickers Mark VIs with a limited anti-tank capacity.
+A single heavy tank brigade was present, operating seventy-four Matilda I and Matilda II tanks that were better armoured than any German type of the period.